ogak-github/break_the_code/README.md

 # break_the_code

-A simple math game where you will look for 3 numbers multiplied and divided.
+A simple math game where you will look for 3 numbers multiplied and added.

 ## Screenshot